 As a manager, one-on-one meetings with employees are when you do some of your most important work as a leader.
-Your tools for doing that work are the questions you ask employees.
+Your tools for doing that work are the one-on-one meeting questions you ask employees.

 Here’s something your employees won’t tell you: some of those questions aren’t working.